rimelek/learn-docker/pages/intro/getting-started.rst

 Scripts
 =======

-system/usr/local/bin/xip.sh
+system/usr/local/bin/nip.sh
-  `xip.io` generates domain names for the public DNS server based on the current WAN or LAN IP address of the host machine.
+  `nip.io` generates domain names for the public DNS server based on the current WAN or LAN IP address of the host machine.
-  It must be copied into /usr/local/bin/ with the filename "xip".
+  It must be copied into /usr/local/bin/ with the filename "nip.sh".
-  When you execute "xip", a domain name will be shown (Ex.: 192.168.1.2.xip.io) which you can use for the examples.
+  When you execute "nip.sh", a domain name will be shown (Ex.: 192.168.1.2.nip.io) which you can use for the examples.
   The command takes one optional parameter as a subdomain.
-Ex.: "xip web1".
-The result would be: web1.192.168.1.2.xip.io
+Ex.: "nip.sh web1".
+The result would be: web1.192.168.1.2.xnip.io

-system/etc/profile.d/xip.variable.sh
+system/etc/profile.d/nip.variable.sh
-  It uses the xip command to set the XIP environment variable so you can use the variable in a docker-compose.yml too.
+  It uses the nip command to set the NIP environment variable so you can use the variable in a docker-compose.yml too.

 Make sure you each script is executable before you continue.
 However, the above scripts are optional and you may not need them in a local virtual machine.
-If you don't want to rely on automatic IP address detection, set the XIP variable manually.
+If you don't want to rely on automatic IP address detection, set the NIP variable manually.

 Example projects
 ================